pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation/installing-on-kubernetes.md

 ##### Preparing SSH key
 - If your Git repositories are private, `piped` requires a private SSH key to access those repositories.
-- Please checkout [this documentation](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for how to generate a new SSH key.
+- Please checkout [this documentation](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for how to generate a new SSH key pair.
 Then add the public key to your repositories.
 (If you are using GitHub, you can add it to Deploy Keys at the repository's Settings page.)

-## Installation on Kubernetes cluster
-### In the cluster-wide mode
+## In the cluster-wide mode
 This way requires installing cluster-level resources.
 Piped installed with this way can perform deployment workloads against any other namespaces than the where Piped runs on.

 - Adding `pipecd` helm chart repository